thewca/wca-regulations/wca-regulations.md

         - 7f2a) Exception: For 3x3x3 With Feet, the Stackmat must be placed directly on the floor.
 The timer device may be placed on the side of the mat farthest from the competitor.
 - 7h) The competition area must have one or more Competitors Areas.
     - 7h1) The organization team may require that a competitor who has been called to compete must remain within their assigned Competitors Area until the competitor has finished all attempts for the round.

-## <article-8><competitions><competitions> Article 8: Competitions

-- 8a) An official WCA competition must:
-    - 8a1) Be approved by the WCA Board.
-    - 8a2) Follow the WCA Regulations.
-    - 8a3) Have a designated WCA Delegate in attendance.
-    - 8a4) Be announced on the WCA website at least four weeks before the start of the competition.
-Exception: In special cases, competitions may be announced up to two weeks before, at the discretion of the WCA Board.
-    - 8a6) Be publicly accessible.
-    - 8a7) Use the authentic Speed Stacks Stackmat timer (Generation 2, Generation 3 Pro Timer, or Generation 4 Pro Timer) for time measurement.
-    - 8a8) Be open to all who wish to compete.
-- 8f) If WCA Regulations are not correctly observed during a competition, results may be modified at the discretion of the WCA Board.

 ## <article-9><events><events> Article 9: Events